TheArchitectDev/Architect.EntityFramework.DbContextManagement/README.md

 }
 ```

-The interface needs to be visible to both the orchestrating layer and the data access layer.
+The interface needs to be visible to both the orchestrating layer and the persistence layer.
 There may be a utility project that is visible to both, or the domain layer might be suitable.
 (If you feel uncomfortable admitting to the existing of a database from the domain layer, consider that the business tends to recognize its existence.
 Alternatively, choose a different set of challenges and stick with a public DbContext type.)

 To use `IOrderDatabase` to represent `OrderDbContext`, register the library as follows: